-They’re not just for women, either.
-Men can also exercise their Kegel muscles to increase the size and intensity of erections and reduce premature ejaculatory occurrences.
-However, the following Kegel exercise training plan is just for the ladies.
+These techniques are not just for women, either.
+Men can also exercise their pelvic floor muscles to increase the size and intensity of erections and reduce premature ejaculatory occurrences.
+And doctors recommend exercising your pelvic floor if you have bowel issues.

 1. First things first

 - Step 1: Tighten your pelvic floor muscles and hold the contraction for five seconds .

 - Step 2: Relax and exhale for five seconds.

 - Step 3: Repeat this exercise five times, and then try it for 10 seconds.

 To make sure you aren’t accidentally incorporating other muscles into your routine, place one hand on your stomach to make sure it’s relaxed the entire time.